Broker RankingsUpdated April 22, 2026· 18 min readPDT Rule Removed

 Best Brokers for Day Trading (2026)

-thinkorswim, IBKR TWS, Webull, tastytrade, and E*TRADE — compared on execution speed, Level 2 data cost, hot keys, margin rates, and the PDT rule.
+thinkorswim, IBKR TWS, Webull, tastytrade, and E*TRADE — compared on execution speed, free Level 2 data, hot keys, margin rates, and PDT rule strategies.
 Who wins depends entirely on how many trades you're placing and whether you're trading equities or options.

 Schwab Referral — Potential Cash Bonus